aliaslany/porok30/README.md

 # porok30 Forwarder
+a mechanism which i call [Read(review),Modify,Send]

-A Telegram bot that watches public channels for MTProto proxy links, wraps them in a nicely formatted post with a rotating quote, and forwards them — with clickable "Proxy 1 / Proxy 2 / ..." buttons — to one or more destination channels across Telegram, Bale, and Rubika.
+A Telegram bot that watches public channels , wraps them in a nicely formatted post with a rotating quote, and forwards them — with clickable "Proxy 1 / Proxy 2 / ..." buttons — to one or more destination channels across Telegram, Bale, and Rubika.